Proposed Development

 Concept Plan by expanding the boundary and reconfiguring land uses Rezoning part of the property to

-various zones that support the Concept Plan Public Notice - 500 N Courtney StreetCoopertown Full Plans Status: Comment Sheet Due by February 20, 2026 5100
+various zones that support the Concept Plan Public Notice - 500 N Courtney StreetCoopertown Full Plans Status: The period for collecting comments has now closed

-Institution, Day Care” (daycare) Public Notice - 5100 Parliament Avenue Status: Comment Sheet Due
+Day Care” (daycare) Public Notice - 5100 Parliament Avenue Status: The period for collecting

 Amendment Rezone from RH - Residential High-Rise Zone to RN - Residential Neighbourhood Zone Public

-File Number: PL202500400 Description: Zoning Bylaw Amendment Rezone from PS - Public Service Zone
+Parliament Avenue File Number: PL202500400 Description: Zoning Bylaw Amendment Rezone from PS -

-to MH - Mixed High-Rise Zone Public Notice - 4025 Parliament Avenue Status: The period for
+Public Service Zone to MH - Mixed High-Rise Zone Public Notice - 4025 Parliament Avenue Status: The

-comments has now closed striped Proposed Retail Cannabis Locations Proposed Retail Trade, Cannabis
+period for collecting comments has now closed striped Proposed Retail Cannabis Locations Proposed

-applications seeking a development permit are listed below to help potential cannabis retailers
+Retail Trade, Cannabis applications seeking a development permit are listed below to help potential

-through their SLGA application process.
-These applications are not open to comments.
-Address
+cannabis retailers through their SLGA application process.
+These applications are not open to

 Public Notice - 500 N Courtney Street